Compliance Tool • 2B matcher • 17(5) helper • ITC eligibility

 Q. Can CGST credit be used to pay SGST liability?

 No. Cross-utilisation between CGST and SGST is not allowed.
 IGST credit can be used to pay IGST first, then CGST/SGST (any order) as per Rule 88A.
+For a focused head-wise utilization working, use the ITC Set-off Calculator.

 Q. What is the 180 days rule for ITC?